drawwithcode/2022-group-project-group04/README.md

 <!--Immagine concept-->

 Delph⋅E replicates this experience, making it intentionally coarse and stereotypical.
 Through some explicit technologies such as facial expression recognition, the website collects user’s emotions and reactions to certain content to extort his preferences and make a series of decisions about him.
-The profiling uses also some implicit datas, that the user is not aware  he is giving during the experience such as the time spent watching the gifs.
+The profiling uses also some implicit datas, that the user is not aware they're giving during the experience such as the time spent watching the gifs.
 The result is the flattening of the user, associated with a false and stereotypical identity model.

 The name "Delph⋅E" comes from the algorithms' ambition to not only know everything about the world but to know everything about its user.
 The most famous  Delphic maxim in the Ancient Greek was indeed "know thyself".